Chloezhang96/Welcome/README.md

 ## About me
 My name is Yuxin Zhang.
 You can also call me Chloe!
 I'd like to thank you for taking time to visit my Github page.
 I recently graduated from UC Davis with double degree in Economics and Applied Statistics.
-I frequently ask myself what I have learned from my majors especially from structured and rigid statistics and how I can apply my skills in a workplace.
 During my fourth year, I became very curious about data science after taking few data science classes.
-The
+Data Science is such a powerful tool to discover useful insights and translate data findings into actionable strategies.
+I'm excited to learn all aspects of data science and to become a data scientist one day in the future.

+## My Projects

+# Stats 141B : Data & Web Technologies for Data Analysis

+In this course, I've done data extraction through web scraping, api calls, and thorough exploratory data analysis involving visualization and statistical and machine learning techniques.
+In one project,

 ```markdown
 Syntax highlighted code block